-Historiography is the study of how historians interpreted historical events.
-It is through this study of secondary sources that contemporary historians identify changes and trends in the profession and historical conclusions.
-Mastering historiography is a foundational activity of graduate education in history.
-This guide provides suggestions in both how to find historiographies and methods to gather sources to write a historiography.
-The tools and tips presented here are just starting points.
+Historiography is the study of the methods and conclusions of historians concerning a specific topic.
+Mastering historiography is a foundational activity of graduate education in history and related fields.
+This guide provides suggestions to find already written historiographies and to gather sources to write such an original historiographical essay.
+The tools and suggestions here are only starting points.
 Please contact me if you need additional assistance.

-Blackwell Companions explore the historiography of varied topics, time periods, and geographical locations.
-Each volume contains lengthy and relatively up-to-date historiogaphies.
+Blackwell Companions explore the historiography of various themes, eras, and/or people.
 The links below are to various subsets of the series.
 Please note that it is hard to tell from the series title what topics it includes--poke around at all the titles until you find what you need.
 Titles are in print and e-book formats.